Sveinn Aron Guðjohnsen

-Sveinn Aron Guðjohnsen (born 12 May 1998) is an Icelandic professional footballer who plays as a forward for Norwegian club Sarpsborg and the Iceland national team.
+Sveinn Aron Guðjohnsen (born 12 May 1998) is an Icelandic professional footballer who plays as a forward for side Cavese.

 Club career

-Sveinn Aron spent the first three years of his senior club career in Icelandic leagues, first 1. deild karla and then the top-level Úrvalsdeild karla.
+Sveinn Aron spent the first three years of his senior club career in the Icelandic leagues, first 1. deild karla and then the top-level Úrvalsdeild karla.

-On 26 July 2018, he signed with the Italian Serie B club Spezia.
-He made his Serie B debut for Spezia on 29 September 2018 in a game against Carpi as a 59th-minute substitute for Andrey Galabinov.
+On 26 July 2018, he signed for Italian club Spezia.
+He made his Serie B debut for Spezia, on 29 September 2018, in a game against Carpi, as a 59th-minute substitute for Andrey Galabinov.

-On 31 January 2019, he was loaned to Serie C club Ravenna.
+On 31 January 2019, Sveinn Aron was loaned to Serie C club Ravenna.
 On 13 September 2020, he was loaned out again, this time to Danish Superliga club Odense Boldklub for the 2020–21 season.

 On 14 August 2021, Sveinn Aron signed with IF Elfsborg in Sweden until the end of 2024.

-On 18 January 2024, Sveinn Aron joined Hansa Rostock in German 2.
-Bundesliga on a 2.5-year contract.
+On 18 January 2024, Sveinn Aron joined German club Hansa Rostok of the 2.
+Bundesliga on a two-and-a-half-year contract.

 On 29 August 2024, Sveinn Aron signed a contract until 2028 with Sarpsborg in Norway.

+On 28 January 2026, Sveinn Aron signed a contract with Serie C club Cavese, until 30 June 2026, with an option to extend it, if certain conditions were met.